ShafeenTejani/fast-style-transfer/README.md

 ![Style Images](results/style_images.png)

 Each network was trained with 80,000 training images taken from the [Microsoft COCO dataset](http://mscoco.org/) and resized to 256×256 pixels.
 Training was carried out for 100,000 iterations with a batch size of 4 and took approximately 12 hours on a GTX 1080 GPU.
+Using the trained network to generate style transfers took approximately 5 seconds on a CPU.
 Here are some of the style transfers I was able to generate:

 ![Results](results/style_transfers.png)